© Copyright 2017 Eclipse Website by Marketme Video Production

 Seth is a partner at Eclipse where he invests in strong leaders building full-stack hardware technology companies that improve the physical world.
 He focuses his time on building businesses that use automation technologies to improve the movement of people and goods; next generation manufacturing technologies, and consumer hardware that pushes the state of the art in machine learning.

-His investments include: 6 River Systems, Clearpath Robotics, Marble, and Modbot.
+His investments include: 6 River Systems, Clearpath Robotics, and Marble.
 Additionally, he is a board observer for Eclipse portfolio companies: Light, Kindred, and Swift Navigation.

 Prior to helping launch Eclipse, Seth was an original member of the GE Ventures Advanced Manufacturing investment practice where he invested in robotics, additive manufacturing, and industrial IOT technologies.
 Seth is a graduate of Claremont McKenna College.
 He spends his free time running/cycling, snowboarding, surfing, and enjoying the beautiful NorCal outdoors.